listenzcc/webWorkShop/README.md

 ### Implement in Django

 The [choroplethMaps.html](./serverDjango/templates/choroplethMaps.html) is generated to show the project.
-The '{{workingDir}}' placeholder is added to locate the .js files in the workShop folder.
+The '{{prefix}}' placeholder is added to locate the .js files in the workShop folder.

 In the Django view,
 the class of **ChoroplethMapsView** is used to maintain the service.